End-to-End Trainable Multi-Instance Pose Estimation with Transformers: The POET Model

 Once the optimal matching is obtained, we can compute the \textit{Hungarian loss} for all matched pairs.
-Like the matching cost, it contains a loss part scoring the poses, which is a linear combination of a $L_1$ loss to compute the differences between relative keypoint coordinates, a $L_2$ loss for the center coordinates and a $L_2$ loss for the visibilities, with hyperparameters $\lambda_{L1}$, $\lambda_{L2}$ and $\lambda_{ctr}$:
+Like the matching cost, it contains a loss part scoring the poses, which is a linear combination of a $L_1$ loss to compute the differences between absolute keypoint coordinates, a $L_2$ loss for the visibilities and two regularization terms, namely a $L_2$ loss for the center coordinates and a $L_1$ loss for the keypoint offsets.
+Thus we have coefficients $\lambda_{abs}$, $\lambda_{vis}$, $\lambda_{ctr}$ and $\lambda_{deltas}$:

 Thereby, $\circ$ denotes point-wise multiplication.
-These three losses are normalized by the number of humans inside the batch.
+These four losses are normalized by the number of ground truth individuals per batch.

 The final loss, the \textit{Hungarian loss}, then is a linear combination of a negative log-likelihood for class prediction and the keypoint-specific loss defined above, for all pairs from the optimal assignment $\widehat{\sigma}$: